Drink Beyond Bordeaux. Discover Japanese wine!

 “Please explain this… but like I’m five.”

 No shame in wanting the basics.
-Whether it’s how soil changes a wine or what the heck “Sekt” actually is, I’ll break it down with warmth, clarity, and zero jargon.
+Whether it’s how soil changes a wine or what the heck “Koshu” actually is, I’ll break it down with warmth, clarity, and zero jargon.
 Just enough know-how to make you feel a little smug in the wine aisle.

 🎁 Wine for Life & Gifting